- [Sponsor: Moon Costumes - Anime Cosplay Shop!]

 “Hey!
 I’m not a thing!
 Who the hell are you?”

-Blue colored hair bobbed to the surface in front of me and soon the same lightly blue tinted skin of a forehead appeared and soon a lovely face followed.
+Cerulean colored hair bobbed to the surface in front of me and soon the lightly blue tinted skin of a forehead appeared and sure enough a lovely face followed.
 Yellow, spotted eyes glared at me.

 “Why are YOU here!?
-How the hell are YOU!?”
+How the hell ARE you here!?”
 Her voice was uncomfortably soothing as she yelled with fire in her tone.

 “I’m just bathing.
 It’s been a long journey and there are more days ahead, I am simply trying to relax.”